emanking203/King-Emily-Portfolio/final_project_part2.md

 ![alt text](Screenshot (18).png)

 Orchestras are a part of our economy.
-In 2014, orchestras collectively contributed more than an a billion dollars.
+In 2014, orchestras collectively contributed more than a billion dollars.

 Orchestras play a role in our lives, which means the decisions they make and actions they take have an impact on us